2/15/2024

 Suman Mukherjee

-Thank you and welcome to Do Common's 2023 fourth quarter conference call.
+Thank you, and welcome to Duke Commons 2023 fourth quarter conference call.
 With me today is Steve Oswald, Chairman, President, and CEO.
 I'm going to discuss certain limitations to any forward-looking statements regarding future events, projections, or performance that we may make during the prepared remarks or the Q&A session that follows.
-Certain statements today that are not historical facts, including any statements as to future market conditions, results of operations, and financial projections are forward-looking statements under the Private Securities Litigation Reform Act of 1995 and are therefore prospective.
+Certain statements today that are not historical facts, including any statements as to future market conditions, results of operations, and financial projections, are forward-looking statements under the Private Securities Litigation Reform Act of 1995 and are therefore prospective.
 These forward-looking statements are subject to risks, uncertainties, and other factors which could cause actual results to differ materially from the future results expressed or implied by such forward-looking statements.
 Although we believe that the expectations reflected in our forward-looking statements are reasonable, we can give no assurance that such expectations will prove to have been correct.
 In addition, estimates of future operating results are based on the company's current business, which is subject to change.
-Particular risks facing Do Common include, amongst others, the cyclicality of our end-use markets, the level of U.S. government defense spending, our customers may experience delays in the launch and certification of new products, timing of orders from our customers, legal and regulatory risks, the cost of expansion and acquisitions, competition, economic and geopolitical developments, including supply chain issues and rising or high interest rates, the ability to attract and retain key personnel and avoid labor disruptions, the ability to adequately protect and enforce intellectual property rights, pandemics, disasters, natural or otherwise, and risk of cybersecurity attacks.
+Particular risks facing DuCombin include, amongst others, the cyclicality of our end-use markets, the level of U.S. government defense spending, Our customers may experience delays in the launch and certification of new products, timing of orders from our customers, legal and regulatory risks, the cost of expansion and acquisitions, competition, economic and geopolitical developments, including supply chain issues and rising or high interest rates, the ability to attract and retain key personnel and avoid labor disruptions, the ability to adequately protect and enforce intellectual property rights, pandemics, disasters, natural or otherwise, and risk of cybersecurity attacks.
 These risks and others will be described in our annual report on Form 10-K once it is filed with the SEC, and our forward-looking statements are subject to those risks.
-Statements made during the call are only as of the time made, and we do not intend to statements made in this presentation except if and as required by regulatory authorities.
-This call also includes non-GAAP financial measures.
-Please refer to our filings with the SEC for a reconciliation of the GAAP to non-GAAP measures referenced on this call.
+Statements made during the call are only as of the time made, and we do not intend to update any statements made in this presentation except if and as required by regulatory authorities.
+This call also includes non-GAAP financial measures, Please refer to our filings with the SEC for a reconciliation of the GAAP to non-GAAP measures referenced on this call.
+This year, we expect to file our 2023 Form 10-K on Thursday, February 22nd, 2024.
+The additional time is to complete the documentation of our internal controls and preparation of the Form 10-K for filing.
+In the 2023 Form 10-K, we expect to report a material weakness in our internal controls over financial reporting related to our revenue recognition process.
+This material weakness resulted in immaterial adjustments to net revenues and contract assets as of and for the quarterly period ending December 31st, 2023.
+We do not expect the material weakness to result in a restatement or change to the reported financial statements.
+We will make the necessary changes to the design and operating effectiveness of the specific revenue recognition internal controls during 2024.
+I would now like to turn the call over to Steve Oswald for a review of the operating results.
+Steve.

 speaker